thebillington/devember17/README.md

 ### Recursive flood fill

 A recursive flood fill algorithm that takes some image data and does a flood fill on given pixels.

+## Day 4

+### Recursive maths algorithms

+Implemented functions to calculate the sum of numbers leading up to n, factorial of n, multiplication of m by n and n squared, using recursive functions.